blaylockbk/Herbie/README.md

 <p style="padding-left: 22px ; text-indent: -22px ;"> Blaylock, B. K., J. D. Horel, and C. Galli, 2018: High-Resolution Rapid Refresh Model Data Analytics Derived on the Open Science Grid to Assist Wildland Fire Weather Assessment.
 J. Atmos.
 Oceanic Technol., 35, 2213–2227, <a href="https://doi.org/10.1175/JTECH-D-18-0073.1">https://doi.org/10.1175/JTECH-D-18-0073.1</a>.</p>
 </cite></blockquote>

-In the later half of 2020, the HRRR dataset from 2014 to present was made available through the [NODD Program](https://www.noaa.gov/information-technology/open-data-dissemination) (formerly NOAA's Big Data Program).
-The latest version of Herbie organizes and expands my original download scripts into a more coherent package with the extended ability to download data for other models from many different archive sources.
+In the later half of 2020, the HRRR dataset from 2014 to present was made available through the [NODD Open Data Dissemination Program](https://www.noaa.gov/information-technology/open-data-dissemination) (formerly NOAA's Big Data Program).
+The latest version of Herbie organizes and expands my original download scripts into a more coherent package with the extended ability to download data for other models from many different archive sources, and it will continues to evolve.

-I originally released this package under the name “HRRR-B” because it only worked with the HRRR dataset; the “B” was for my first-name initial.
-Since then, I have added the ability to download RAP, GFS, ECMWF, GEFS, RRFS, and others with potentially more models in the future.
-Thus, this package was renamed **_Herbie_**, named after one of my favorite childhood movie characters.
+I originally released this package under the name “HRRR-B” because it only worked with the HRRR dataset; the “B” was for Brian.
+Since then, I have added the ability to download many more models including RAP, GFS, ECMWF, GEFS, and RRFS with the potential to add more models in the future.
+Thus, this package was renamed **_Herbie_**, named after one of my favorite childhood movies.

 The University of Utah MesoWest group now manages a [HRRR archive in Zarr format](http://hrrr.chpc.utah.edu/).
 Maybe someday, Herbie will be able to take advantage of that archive.